 Just two testimonials is not proof that blackstrap molasses hair benefits include support for hair growth.
 But more and more people interested in natural solutions are crediting blackstrap molasses for hair growth.

-How to take blackstrap molasses for hair care
+How to use blackstrap molasses for hair

 Remember the advice to think about blackstrap molasses as a multivitamin.
 That’s the easiest way to use blackstrap molasses for hair.
 You can simply consume 1 or 2 tbsp of it (get the unsulphured variety; it has more nutrients than sulphured).

-Much the same way pouring tar on your head doesn’t sound appealing.
 But if you want to give it a try, do this: mix the molasses with some water.
 Massage into scalp.
 Let sit for several minutes.
 The longer the better.
 If you let it sit 10-15 minutes, this will really let the trace minerals absorb into your scalp and hair follicles.
 Needless to say, wash it out when done.

 Blackstrap molasses isn’t just for hair.
 Here are some of the possible health benefits of this nutrient-rich syrup.